 - Chill overnight or at least 6-8 hours.

-- Prior to serving, drizzle remaining caramel sauce over each slice.
+- Prior to serving, drizzle remaining caramel sauce over each slice and enjoy!

 – In the pictures that you are seeing, I have used a 1:1 chocolate and heavy cream ratio for my chocolate ganache since I wanted these bars to be very ooey gooey.
 However, I recommend using a 2:1 chocolate and heavy cream ratio since that’s more stable and firm too.

 – It’s best to cut slices closer to the point when you are ready to serve.
 This prevents the ganache from melting and making a mess.

 – Refrigerate any leftovers and try to finish off everything within 3 days.